 input_datalayout.json- contains the schema of the input data frame passed to the transform method

 output_datalayout.json- contains the schema of the output of the UDF.
 When a transformation is created with this UDF, the destination table will have the schema specified in this file.
+Note: If the output datalayout changes, please drop the destination table and recreate it manually.

 Step 2.4 Create a zip file